jadenseangmany/cse-15l-lab-reports/lablog3.md

 have greater statistical power to detect effects.
 More recent (END)
   ```
   Explanation: Here, the text that says "power" is actually colored in red as seen in the screenshots below.
-The `--color` and `less -R` commands highlight the pattern that I want in red so it's easy to find and see what we are looking for.
+The `--color=always` option highlights the matches, then when we combine it with the output `less -R`, it allows us to scroll through the highlighted matches without losing the color.
+So, it colors the text I want in red so it's easy to find and see what we are looking for.

 Source: